This dissertation was written as a summative part of my undergraduate studies at the London School of Economics.

 Data 21: Sentance, Apr 2011.

 George also has a constant focus on the imbalances between the internationally-exposed and the domestically-oriented sectors of the economy, caused by an appreciation in the value of Sterling.
-This position is stable across several years, from at least 1998 - 2002:
+This position is stable across several years, from at least 1998 to 2002:

 “Nor does it mean that we simply ignore the plight of the adversely affected sectors.
 We are concerned – as you are – with the health of every sector of the economy, we fully appreciate the interdependence of the different sectors, […]”